What Do Compressed Deep Neural Networks Forget?: Results

 \subsection{Disparate impact of compression}

-Figure \ref{fig:imagenet_recall_70_90_quantized} illustrates that performance on certain classes evidences far more sensitivity to varying the representation of the network.
-For example, at $30 \%$ sparsity, $69$ of the $1000$ ImageNet classes in the test-set are statistically impacted in a significant way.
-Whilst only a small subset of classes is impacted, the directionality of the impact is surprising and nuanced.
+We find consistent results across all datasets and compression techniques considered; a small subset of classes are disproportionately impacted.
+This disparate impact is far from random, with statistically significant differences in class level recall between a population of non-compressed and compressed models.
+Compression induces \textit{``selective forgetting''} with performance on certain classes evidencing far more sensitivity to varying the representation of the network.
+This sensitivity is amplified at higher levels of sparsity with more classes evidencing a statistically significant relative change in recall.
+For example, as seen in Table \ref{table:imagenet_summary} at $50\%$ sparsity 170 ImageNet classes are statistically significant which increases to $372$ classes at $70\%$ sparsity.

-Certain classes are relatively robust to the overall degradation experienced by the model whereas others degrade in performance far more than the model itself.
-However, the average class decrease is far larger than the average increase.
-This tells us that the loss in generalization caused by pruning is far more concentrated than the relative gains, with a small subset of classes bearing the brunt of the degradation caused by compression.
-Compressed networks appear to cannibalize performance on a small subset of classes in order to preserve overall top-line metrics (and even improve the relative performance on a narrow set of classes).
-More work is required to understand why certain classes are systematically cannibalized.
+\textbf{Cannibalizing a small subset of classes} Out of the classes where there is a statistically significant deviation in performance, we observe a subset of classes that benefit relative to the average class as well as classes that are impacted adversely.
+However, the average absolute class decrease in recall is far larger than the average increase, meaning that the losses in generalization caused by pruning is far more concentrated than the relative gains.
+Compression cannibalizes performance on a small subset of classes to preserve a similar overall top-line accuracy.

+\textbf{Comparison of quantization and pruning techniques} While all the techniques we benchmark evidence disparate class level impact, we note that quantization appears to introduce less disparate harm.
+For example, the most aggressive form of post-training quantization considered, fixed-point only quantization with int8 weights \texttt{fixed-point}, impacts the {\em relative recall difference} of 119 ImageNet classes in a statistically significant way.
+In contrast, at $90 \%$ sparsity, {\em relative recall difference} is statistically significant for 637 classes.
+These results suggest that the representation learnt by a network is far more robust to changes in precision versus removing the weights entirely.
+For sensitive tasks, quantization may be more viable for practitioners as there is less systematic disparate impact.